cara-tm/LoadCSSJS/README.md

     /*!
 Load javascript: LoadCSSJS("file", "js") */

-Note that each loading calls, the one after the other, determines the order of files into your &lt;head&gt; document part.
+Note that each loading calls, the one after the other, determines the order of files added into your &lt;head&gt; document part.

 Examples: